10 Minutes To Beautiful Biceps

 DO Get Your Weekly Cardio In, Too

 If you’re toning your bicep muscles but still have some fat to lose that’s covering it up, you’re not going to be able to see those gorgeous muscles.
-Make sure you’re still getting in your weekly cardiovascular exercise in addition to other workouts like HIIT, yoga, etc, to keep burning fat and keep your muscles guessing!
+Make sure you’re still getting in your weekly cardiovascular exercise in addition to other workouts like HIIT, biking, or boot camp-style workouts to keep burning fat and keep your muscles guessing!

 Alright, are you finally ready to flash those guns?
 Here is your 10-minute bicep workout.
 It’s going to also work your triceps, shoulders, and chest a little too—yippee!
 Here’s the deal: